byjg/byjg.github.io/blog/2025-11-17-complete-php-ecosystem-zero-to-production/index.md

 - PHP 8.4 ready to use via Docker containers
 - Node.js 22 for modern development tools

-The beauty of this approach is that everything runs in containers - no version conflicts, no dependency hell, just clean, reproducible environments.
+The beauty of this approach is that everything runs in containers—no version conflicts, no dependency hell, just clean, reproducible environments.
+If someone on your team needs to rebuild their workstation or if you move between laptops, you're a few commands away from parity.

 ## The PHP Components Ecosystem

-Once your environment is ready, you gain access to an extensive collection of [production-tested PHP components](https://opensource.byjg.com/docs/php) that can be used with **ANY PHP framework** - Laravel, Symfony, or your own custom solution.
+Once your environment is ready, you gain access to an extensive collection of [production-tested PHP components](https://opensource.byjg.com/docs/php) that can be used with **ANY PHP framework**—Laravel, Symfony, Slim, or your own custom solution.
+These packages grew out of real client projects, so each one solves a specific operational problem: configuration, caching, persistence, messaging, and more.

-Here's what's available:
+Below is a guided tour grouped by layer.
+Use it as a menu; you can grab only what you need, or assemble the full stack when greenfielding a service.

 ### Core Infrastructure Components

+Start with the building blocks that keep configuration, caching, and migrations predictable across environments.

 **[Cache Engine](https://opensource.byjg.com/docs/php/cache-engine)** - PSR-6 and PSR-16 compliant caching with multiple backends:
 - File system, Redis, Memcached, Session